 Colorado real estate transfer tax laws vary throughout the state, so buyers should consult a local real estate professional for specific information.

 Real estate transfer taxes are an especially tricky issue in Colorado, as the state passed a constitutional amendment in 1992 freezing all real estate transfer taxes and prohibiting any new transfer taxes being imposed.
 Why is this complicated?
 Well, to get around the amendment, lawmakers later came up with a statewide "documentary fee" of 0.01% that's paid by the buyer on any property sale above $500.
 In 2018, this fee was increased to 0.02% per $100 of property value.
 This tax is paid to the county clerk and recorder in the county where the property changes hands.
 While it's not called a real estate transfer tax, in essence that's exactly what it is.

 The median home value in Colorado is $427,659, so a buyer would owe a documentary fee of $85.53 if they purchased this average home.

 Who pays transfer taxes in Colorado: the buyer or the seller?

-Typically, the buyer and seller split the transfer taxes.
+Typically, the buyer pays the transfer taxes.
 But it's not uncommon for the two parties in a sale to work out an alternative arrangement.

 Keep in mind that the 0.02% "documentary fee," which is a real estate transfer tax in all but name, is paid by the buyer.
 And depending on where you buy, you may owe a real estate transfer fee to a homeowner association; this, however, is a private fee, not a government tax.
 If you're the home buyer, expect to pay these fees unless you discuss otherwise with the seller.